coderarjob/meghaos-x86/README.md

 1. gcc and binutils 8.3 or higher.
 2. gcc-multilib if host computer processor is anything other than x86.

+### Prerequisites: Code coverage report
+1. gcc and gcov library 8.3 or higher.
+1. lcov and genhtml package.

 After the perquisites are met, just run `./build.sh`.
 This will build the floppy image, as well as the unittests.